Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ###### JavaScript SignalR Client

-A JavaScript SignalR client can be written to receive the `SignalR` messages:
+The following is sample JavaScript SignalR client written to receive the `SignalR` messages emitted by the `SignalR` handler:

 ```JavaScript
 let signalRInfoUrl = "<trips-function-app-base-url>/api/signalrinfo";